PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-08-24-how-to-not-live-an-average-life-productivity-for-high-achievers.md

 You can be super motivated to start a new project one day, and by the end of the week you don’t feel like doing it any more.

 Goals are highly important to achieve your ideal self.
 The self you continue to project in your mind every day.
-Without goals your self will cannot actualized.
+Without goals your ideal self cannot actualized.

 But you cannot bang on motivation to knock off all our goals that is targeted in actualizing the ideal version of you.